 Enoxaparin is used to treat or prevent a type of blood clot called deep vein thrombosis (DVT), which can lead to blood clots in the lungs (pulmonary embolism).
 A DVT can occur after certain types of surgery, or in people who are bed-ridden due to a prolonged illness.

-Enoxaparin may also be used for other purposes not listed in this medication guide.
+Enoxaparin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of enoxaparin (Lovenox)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; itching or burning skin; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; itching or burning skin; difficult breathing; swelling of your face, lips, tongue, or throat.